2500 BCSARA Responders to Benefit as D4H is Deployed as Provincial Wide Data Management System

-“The solution requested through a competitive RFP process needed to meet the complex needs of both the organization managing the teams and the teams themselves.
+“The solution requested through a competitive RFP process needed to meet the complex needs of both BCSARA and the teams themselves.
 Our complete organization records system allows them to share and manage data across all SAR units in the entire Province.
-Deep-dive down through teams into their incidents, membership, and training to compare.
-Full self-service reporting provides detailed statistics on all teams activities, with automated monthly, quarterly, and annual reporting.
-They’ve experienced a number of improvements in their organization;” Robin Blandord, Founder of D4H
+They can now deep-dive down through teams into their incidents, membership, and training to compare.
+Full self-service reporting provides detailed statistics on all teams activities, with automated monthly, quarterly, and annual reporting.”

-Draft historical operational data and forecasts, with 91% of BC GSAR groups reported to date, took four months and 800 volunteer hours to generate.
-Moving forward, D4H will generate this data automatically, allowing sound financial planning to take place for critical operational decisions such as annual provincial, regional and SAR group training plans, recruitment and equipment upgrading.
+D4H automatically generates reports on volunteer hours, allowing sound financial planning to take place for critical operational decisions such as annual provincial, regional and SAR group training plans, recruitment and equipment upgrading.

-The data will be utilized to forecast SAR team needs to identify trends, and provide critical data for researchers into subject behavior and search techniques.
-The software will also provide a platform for BC GSAR groups to submit incident reports and expense claims in an electronic format.
+Historical data can be utilized to forecast SAR team needs to identify trends, and provide critical data for researchers into subject behavior and search techniques.
+The software will also provide a platform for BCSARA groups to submit incident reports and expense claims in an electronic format.

-D4H will generate vital information that has been extremely difficult to obtain in the past.
-The high incident call volume in British Columbia will generate significantly lost person behavior statistics that will be exported to the national data system.
+D4H generates vital information that has been extremely difficult to obtain in the past.
+The high incident call volume in British Columbia generates significant lost person behavior statistics that can be exported to the national data system.
 It will also provide key decision-making data.
-This evidence-based information will greatly assist in supporting the implementation and maintenance of the Alternate Support Model.
-This would greatly assist in standardizing how SAR responses are managed and documented.